GLP-1 medications explained: how they work and which is right for you

 Metabolic syndrome improvements:

-- Improvements in inflammatory markers
+- Lower levels of inflammatory markers

 Starting a GLP-1 medication: what to expect